New to carnivorous plants? Start here!

 Wherever you choose to buy from, you’re always better off using a specialist carnivorous plant nursery rather than a garden centre or hardware store.
 The plants will be much healthier, and you’ll also get better advice on successful growing.

-If I don’t sell the plant you’re looking for - or if it’s out-of-stock and you need it quickly - I can highly recommend the following alternative nurseries in the UK.
+If Matt doesn’t sell what you’re looking for, I can highly recommend the following alternative nurseries in the UK.
 All have online shops and offer high quality carnivorous plants:

 -

 South West Carnivorous Plants: Owned by Marit Bakker and Simon Hamming, this nursery - popularly known as the Little Shop of Horrors - was started over 35 years ago by Jenny and Alistair Pearce, making it one of the oldest and most reputable nurseries in the UK.
-Marit and Simon place a particular emphasis on the sustainability of their operation, which is fantastic to see.
-It’s now based in East Devon, and offers a wide variety of Dionaea, Sarracenia, Drosera, Nepenthes, and sundries. www.littleshopofhorrors.co.uk.
+They have a particular focus on green, sustainable growing. www.littleshopofhorrors.co.uk.

 -